UEFA Euro 2016 final: Background

 UEFA Euro 2016 was the fifteenth edition of the European Football Championship, UEFA's football competition for national teams, held between 10 June and 10 July 2016 in France.
 Qualifying rounds were held between September 2014 and November 2015, in which 53 teams were divided into nine groups of five or six, playing each other on a home-and-away round-robin tournament basis.
 The top two teams in each group, along with France, the host team, qualified for the finals, as did Turkey who had the best third-place record.
 The remaining four places were determined via two-legged play-offs involving the other eight third-placed teams.
 In the final tournament, the 24 teams were divided into six groups of four with each team playing each other once within the group.
 The two top teams from each group along with the four best third-placed sides advanced to a knock-out phase.

 France had previously played in two European Championship finals, winning as tournament hosts against Spain in 1984, and via a golden goal against Italy in the Netherlands in 2000.
 Portugal had played in one prior final, losing to Greece in their own country in 2004.
 The two teams had previously met 24 times, their first encounter taking place in 1926 when France won 4–2 in Toulouse.
-Before the final, France had won eighteen of those meetings, Portugal five, and with one draw.
+Before the final, France had won eighteen of those meetings, Portugal five, with one draw.
 Portugal's last victory was in a 1975 friendly in France, after which France won all ten of the subsequent meetings.
 All three of their previous competitive meetings – in the semi-finals of Euro 1984, Euro 2000, and the 2006 FIFA World Cup – had been French victories.
 At the start of the tournament, Portugal were listed in eighth place in the FIFA World Rankings, while France were seventeenth.

 The final was held at the Stade de France in Saint-Denis, a suburb of Paris.
 The announcement of the venue was made by UEFA, along with the full tournament schedule, on 25 April 2014, following a meeting held in Paris.
 The French capital had hosted the finals of two previous European Championships, in 1960 and 1984, both at the Parc des Princes.
 A UEFA Category Four stadium, the Stade de France is the sixth-largest stadium in Europe and was the largest venue of Euro 2016, with a maximum capacity for the tournament of 80,000.
 The final was the seventh match played in the stadium at Euro 2016, which included the tournament's opening game between France and Romania.